 - Leftover Crumbs

 Are silverfish harmful?

-Most noteworthy, since silverfish make their way into very common areas of the home, your household needs a plan to target then.
-Likewise, if you do not have a plan to target silverfish in your home, you could possibly have an infestation if not controlled.
-Furthermore, it is best to have a plan and have all areas of your household evaluated.
+Since silverfish make their way into very common areas of the home, your household needs a plan to target then.
+If you do not have a plan to target silverfish in your home, you could possibly have an infestation if not controlled.
+It’s best to have a plan and have all areas of your home evaluated.

 Silverfish Habitats And Patterns

-Karen M. Vail is an associate professor at the University of Tennessee.
-Karen wrote an article about silverfish and their habitats, and patterns.
-In the article Karen describes the diet of silverfish.
+Karen M. Vail, an associate professor at the University of Tennessee, wrote an article about silverfish and their habitats, and patterns.
+In the article, Vail describes the diet of silverfish:

 A silverfish can eat and feed on rayon fabric, wheat flour, dried meats, and dead insects.

 Most silverfish are found trapped in bathtubs, sinks, and wash basins.
 They have a habit of living and developing in dark places, often times a basement or crawlspace.

 Vail also describes the silverfish as having flat, elongated bodies that are covered with scales.